-CF Insider, an online news blog, is updated several times each week and is available through Inside.CF.edu or directly at CFInsider.org.
+CF Insider, an online news blog, is updated several times each week and is available at CFInsider.org.
 News and events are shared through CF Insider with faculty, staff and retirees.
 A broadcast with highlighted items is distributed via email.
 CF Insider also includes Board Reports, a summary of CF District Board of Trustees meetings.
-Archived copies of the previous printed Insiders are available at Inside.CF.edu.
 CF Connection, the college's award-winning news magazine, is published twice each year to share the most recent college news and events.
 Print copies are available through MPR and digital copies are posted on the CF website.